OmkarJavanjal/SampleApp/README.md

 # SampleApp

-New Git Repository for trainig.
+New Git Repository for training.